-- our ability to acquire the funding necessary to conduct the one or more confirmatory Phase III clinical trials for tirasemtiv in patients with amyotrophic lateral sclerosis (also known as ALS or Lou Gehrig's disease) that we expect will be required to obtain marketing approval for tirasemtiv for the treatment of ALS; - Amgen's decisions with respect to the timing, design and conduct of research and development activities for omecamtiv mecarbil and other related molecules, including decisions to postpone or discontinue research or development activities relating to omecamtiv mecarbil and other related molecules;

-- Astellas' decisions with respect to the timing, design and conduct of research and development activities for CK-2127107 and other skeletal muscle activators, including decisions to postpone or discontinue research or development activities relating to CK-2127107 and other skeletal muscle activators; - our ability to enter into strategic partnership agreements for any of our programs on acceptable terms and conditions or in accordance with our planned timelines; - our ability to obtain additional financing on acceptable terms, if at all; - our receipt of funds and access to other resources under our current or future strategic alliances or sponsored research arrangements; - difficulties or delays in the development, testing, production or commercialization of our drug candidates; - difficulties or delays, or slower than anticipated patient enrollment, in our or partners' clinical trials; - difficulties or delays in the manufacture and supply of clinical trial materials; - failure by our contract research organizations, contract manufacturing organizations and other vendors to properly fulfill their obligations or otherwise perform as expected; - results from non-clinical studies that may adversely impact the timing or the further development of our drug candidates and other compounds; - the possibility that the U.S. Food and Drug Administration ("FDA") or foreign regulatory agencies may delay or limit our or our partners' ability to conduct clinical trials or may delay or withhold approvals for the manufacture and sale of our products; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target that may make our drug candidates commercially unviable; - difficulties or delays in achieving market access and reimbursement for our drug candidates and the potential impacts of health care reform; - changes in laws and regulations applicable to drug development, commercialization or reimbursement; - the uncertainty of protection for our intellectual property, whether in the form of patents, trade secrets or otherwise; - potential infringement or misuse by us of the intellectual property rights of third parties; - activities and decisions of, and market conditions affecting, current and future strategic partners; - our ability to issue and sell shares of our common stock under our At-The-Market Issuance Sales Agreement with McNicoll, Lewis & Vlak LLC; - potential ownership changes under Internal Revenue Code Section 382; and - the timeliness and accuracy of information filed with the U.S. Securities and Exchange Commission (the "SEC") by third parties.
+- the results of BENEFIT-ALS may not support further clinical development of tirasemtiv; - further clinical development of tirasemtiv for the potential treatment of ALS, if supported by the BENEFIT-ALS data, will require significant additional funding and we may be unable to obtain such additional funding on acceptable terms, if at all; - Amgen's decisions with respect to the timing, design and conduct of research and development activities for omecamtiv mecarbil and related compounds, including decisions to postpone or discontinue research or development activities relating to omecamtiv mecarbil and related compounds; - Astellas' decisions with respect to the timing, design and conduct of research and development activities for CK-2127107 and other skeletal muscle activators, including decisions to postpone or discontinue research or development activities relating to CK-2127107 and other skeletal muscle activators: - our ability to enter into strategic partnership agreements for any of our programs on acceptable terms and conditions or in accordance with our planned timelines; - our ability to obtain additional financing on acceptable terms, if at all; - our receipt of funds and access to other resources under our current or future strategic alliances; - · difficulties or delays in the development, testing, manufacturing or commercialization of our drug candidates; - difficulties or delays, or slower than anticipated patient enrollment, in our or partners' clinical trials; - difficulties or delays in the manufacture and supply of clinical trial materials; - failure by our contract research organizations, contract manufacturing organizations and other vendors to properly fulfill their obligations or otherwise perform as expected; - · results from non-clinical studies that may adversely impact the timing or the further development of our drug candidates and other compounds; - the possibility that the U.S. Food and Drug Administration ("FDA") or foreign regulatory agencies may delay or limit our or our partners' ability to conduct clinical trials or may delay or withhold approvals for the manufacture and sale of our products; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target that may limit the commercial potential of our drug candidates; - · difficulties or delays in achieving market access and reimbursement for our drug candidates and the potential impacts of health care reform; - · changes in laws and regulations applicable to drug development, commercialization or reimbursement; - the uncertainty of protection for our intellectual property, whether in the form of patents, trade secrets or otherwise; - potential infringement or misuse by us of the intellectual property rights of third parties; - activities and decisions of, and market conditions affecting, current and future strategic partners; - accrual information provided by our contract research organizations and other vendors; - potential ownership changes under Internal Revenue Code Section 382; and - · the timeliness and accuracy of information filed with the U.S. Securities and Exchange Commission (the "SEC") by third parties.